railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	               *Unreconciled accounting entries*

-			You see an invoice for 1900 and a payment two weeks later of 1900 with the same reference.
-You can select the two lines in that view.
-The total at the bottom of the page shows you that the credit amount equals the debit amount for the selected line.
-Click :guilabel:`Reconcile Entries` to reconcile the two lines.

-			After this these lines can not be selected and will not appear when the entries are listed again.
+			After running the `Reconcile Entries` wizard, this these lines can not be selected and will not appear when the entries are listed again.
 If there is a difference between the two entries, Open ERP suggests that you make an adjustment.
 			This adjustment is a compensating entry that enables a complete reconciliation.
 You must therefore specify the journal and the account to be used for the adjustment.

 For example, if you want to reconcile the following entries:

 .. csv-table:: Entries for reconciliation
    :header: "Date","Ref.","Description","Account","Debit","Credit"